This article was first published on 4 October 2019 and updated with new information on the SG Active Trading Tournament 2020.

 With these caveats in mind, you’ll probably be able to find value in competitions, no matter who you are: a great way to validate your prowess, a low/no-cost method to test new strategies, an opportunity to network with like-minded investors, and perhaps more importantly, a chance to learn more about yourself and how you invest.

-If you’re interested to join a competition and see how you fare – not to mention win attractive prizes – you can consider taking a look at the upcoming SG Active Trading Tournament 2019, which is happening from 14 October to 29 November 2019.
+If you’re interested to join a competition and see how you fare – not to mention win attractive prizes – you can consider taking a look at the upcoming SG Active Trading Tournament, which is happening from 10 to 30 September 2020.
 Entry is free and open to all.
 If you do join, all the best and congratulations, because you’ve already taken a step for your own learning and development as an investor.